rmwdeveloper/experiment/Readme.md

     r (read): view contents. w (write) create or remove files from directory. x (execute) CD into directory / access directory. p (protect) prevent user from deleting the directory itself. - (unset / disabled) user doesnt have particular permission.

+* Intended supported file extension supports ( bolded are currently supported )
+    * Executables: .exe .
+Executables are files that will open up a new window with some unique functionality.
+    * Images: .png .jpg .jpeg .gif .
+"Executing" an image will open it in an image viewer.
+    * Videos: .mov .mpeg4 .mp4 .avi .wmv .flv .webm .ogg .
+Executing will open up a video player.
+    * Documents: .txt .sheet .
+Word Processor and spreadsheet file respectively.
+    * Shortcuts: .shct